remysheppard/lutheran-answers/content/policies.md

 We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:

-We may collect, hold, use, and disclose information for the following purposes, and personal information will not be further processed in a manner that is incompatible with these purposes:

 * to contact and communicate with you
 * for advertising and marketing, including to send you promotional information about our products and services and information about third parties that we consider may be of interest to you

-Please be aware that we may combine information we collect about you with general information or research data we receive from other trusted sources.

 ### Security of Your Personal Information